aletheia-foundation/aletheia-admin/CONTRIBUTING.md

 _**Publish science for free, access science for free.**_

-# Contrinbuting to Aletheia
+# Contributing to Aletheia

 Thank you for wanting to contribute!

-The below consist of guidelines, not hard and fast rules that must be ahered to, we ask that you use your best judgement and as a rule of thumb, put yourself in the shoes of the project maintainers.
+The below consist of guidelines, not hard and fast rules that must be adhered to, we ask that you use your best judgement and as a rule of thumb, put yourself in the shoes of the project maintainers.
 If you ran a project and someone submitted what you are going to submit, does it make sense?
 Is it appropriate?
 Is it something you would want to see?

 ## What should I know before I get started?